danielabar/meblog/src/markdown/css-refactoring-with-an-ai-safety-net.md

 await capture(page, 'menu-open');
 ```

-With the script written, running it is one command:
+The [full script is in the project repo](https://github.com/danielabar/just-breathe/blob/main/scripts/screenshots.js).
+With it written, running it is one command:

 ```bash
 node scripts/screenshots.js baseline   # before touching anything